emmveqz/grpc-web-native/README.md

 # gRPC Web Native

-Toolchain to generate the client Javascript (Typescript) code for the browser from your `.proto` files, using [protobuf.js](https://github.com/protobufjs/protobuf.js) as a core code generator, and [@grpc/grpc-js](https://github.com/grpc/grpc-js) as the server implementation to follow.
+Toolchain to generate the client Javascript (Typescript) code for the browser from your `.proto` files, using [protobuf.js](https://github.com/protobufjs/protobuf.js) as a core code generator, and [grpc-node](https://github.com/grpc/grpc-node) (npm pkg @grpc/grpc-js) as the server implementation to follow.

 ## Proxy